PyGSDR/PyGS/instruction_gsr_examples.md

 ### 2.2 From reconstruction
 - Keep those lines above the main function ```reconstruction(...)```.
 - Turn on ```adjustAxis``` in ```reconstruction(...)```.
-- First, we would like to use timestamps of detection event No.53 while getting a new axis.
+- Here, we would like to use timestamps of detection event No.53 while getting a new axis.
+  - Can also proceed with User-specified time intervals

 ```python
 import pickle